GenZ-LIO: Generalizable LiDAR-Inertial Odometry Beyond Confined--Open Boundaries: CONCLUSION

 The ATEs in Fig.~\ref{fig:plot_voxel_pruned_search} also show that these reductions in computation time did not meaningfully degrade odometry accuracy: for GenZ-LIO, the ATE remained unchanged across the compared strategies, while for LIO-EKF, only minor variations were observed.
 Taken together, these results show that the proposed voxel-pruned correspondence search improves computational efficiency while preserving the quality of correspondence matching and downstream odometry estimation.

-\section{Conclusion}
+\section{CONCLUSION}

-In this paper, we have presented \textit{GenZ-LIO}, a LIO framework designed to operate robustly while maintaining computational efficiency across environments with substantially different scene scales.
-The proposed method introduces scale-aware adaptive voxelization, which estimates the scene scale and adjusts the voxel size via a PD controller with sensitivity-informed gain scheduling to drive the voxelized point count toward the scale-informed setpoint.
+In this paper, we presented \textit{GenZ-LIO}, a LIO framework designed to operate robustly while maintaining computational efficiency across environments with substantially different spatial scales.
+The proposed method introduces scale-aware adaptive voxelization, which estimates the spatial scale and adjusts the voxel size via a PD controller with sensitivity-informed gain scheduling to drive the voxelized point count toward the scale-informed setpoint.
 In addition, the hybrid-metric state update is formulated within an ESIKF to exploit complementary geometric constraints under both structured and unstructured conditions.
 The voxel-pruned correspondence search further reduces redundant computations introduced by point-to-point matching.

-Extensive evaluations on public benchmarks and the proposed \dataset{NarrowWide} dataset for indoor--outdoor transitions demonstrate that GenZ-LIO consistently achieves competitive accuracy without divergence.
-Moreover, ablation studies validate the effect of each proposed module on computational efficiency and robustness across varying scene scales.
-We expect that the proposed design will contribute to more reliable LiDAR-based odometry systems in real-world deployments involving frequent changes in scene scale and geometric structure.
+Extensive evaluations on public benchmarks and the proposed \dataset{NarrowWide} dataset analyze LIO performance under spatial scale variations across diverse field scenarios.
+Across the evaluated sequences, GenZ-LIO maintained stable odometry estimation without divergence under the tested field conditions.
+Moreover, ablation studies validate the effect of each proposed module on robustness and computational efficiency across varying spatial scales.
+The proposed design provides a practical basis for developing more reliable LiDAR-based odometry systems for field deployments involving frequent changes in spatial scale.
 Future work will extend the proposed framework to more diverse sensor modalities, with the aim of improving generalizability across a broader range of environments and operating conditions.